aws/Trusted-Advisor-Tools/HighUtilizationEC2Instances/README.md

 ### Step 2 - Building Resize Automation Document with Approval.

 So far we have managed to automatically resize an EC2 instance automatically.
-But executing the resize immedietely upon trigger is not ideal, as this process involes stopping the EC2 instance.
+But executing the resize immediately upon trigger is not ideal, as this process involves stopping the EC2 instance.
 Therefore, in this scenario, we want to give control to our owner to approve / reject the process before executing the resize .

 In this step we will be creating a custom Systems Manager Automation Document create a gated process where an approval request is sent to the owner before going ahead and executing the EC2 resize with `AWS-ResizeInstance` as shown in step 1.